OpenIsraeliSupermarkets/daily-publish-supermarket-data/README.md

 The cron:
   - Fetch the data from all supermarkets.
   - Converted to data frame.
+  - Compose kaggle dataset with a binding between the version number and the scrape date.
-  - Push it to each version in Puggle defines a push.
+  - Create new version in Kaggle.

 [Link to Kaggle](https://www.kaggle.com/datasets/erlichsefi/israeli-supermarkets-2024)